d-khan/assembly/condition-instructions/Lecture.md

         int 0x80
 ```

-### Generate integer numbers using a condition instruction and print the corresponding ASCII character on the screen
+### Generate integer numbers using a condition instruction and print the corresponding ASCII character on the screen (from 0 - 127)
 ```assembly
 section .text
         global _start